Topics Bible Verse Studies

 With all the different groups and individuals observing the Sabbath at different times, it is, in my opinion, violating the principle of the Torah , the teachings of God, which I believe is to create “order within the community.”
 Observing the Sabbath at different times is chaos and brings disunity to the community.

 This same ideology applies to the feasts.
 Let’s look at Passover as an example.
 With different groups and people following different calendars, the Passover is being celebrated on a wide variety of days—chaos.
-Judaism follows a yearly calendar based on the moon and because of this; Passover always begins as the sun sets on the western horizon on the fifteenth day of the seventh month.
+Judaism follows a yearly calendar based on the moon and because of this; Passover always begins as the sun sets on the western horizon on the fifteenth day of the first month.
 At this very same time, the full moon is beginning to rise on the eastern horizon.
 Think about this for a moment, the Passover is beginning in households every second around the word for a full 24-hour period as the light of the sun and full moon shine at opposite horizons—order.

 Now that we understand the Sabbath from a Biblical perspective and from the perspective of the Hebrews of the Bible, we can now determine how we are going to apply this to our modern culture, but I believe in ensuring that that application brings order within the community and not chaos.

 Interested in learning more Biblical insights from the perspective of the Ancient Hebrews?